 We must also consider our customers and respond to possible unexpected problems that may arise in our system.
-To show our understanding of our responsibility, we provide a warrantee.
-The warrantee promises the good condition of the aquaponic system and the states that we are responsible for repairing or replacing the product.
+To define our responsibility is very important to write the warrantee, promising the good condition of the aquaponic system and the states that we are responsible for repairing or replacing the product.

-With the project, we have to be careful with our work to avoid problems of copyright.We need a patent to protect the technical part and also our brand and logo because everybody is going identify the company with the brand, logo and slogan.
+With the project, we have to be careful with our work to avoid problems of copyright.